By Mark Schaefer

 I know that you are under a barrage of distractions from increasingly amazing content.
 For me to simply maintain the “mindshare” I have with you today on this blog, I am going to have to create significantly better content, which of course will take significantly more time.
 I will probably have to pay Facebook and others to give you a chance to even see it because of this content competition for attention.

-I will have to “pay” you at much higher rates just to keep the same number of readers in 2015 that I had in 2014.
+I will have to “pay” you at much higher rates just to keep the same number of readers today that I had a year ago.

 Let’s look at this in graphical terms: